 Nobody enjoys having ‘furry’ teeth, meaning that the toothpaste you end up putting on your toothbrush should leave you ready to flash a smile.
 While you can argue that how your teeth feel after brushing comes down to how long you actually brush them for, having a toothpaste that makes you feel nice and fresh is among the most important considerations for consumers.

 Toothpaste has the job of protecting your teeth and mouth from bacteria, build-up, bad breath and conditions like mouth ulcers that can be caused by poor dental hygiene.
-As a result, you want something that continuously does the job, as well as protecting you in between dentist visits.
-While 58% of survey respondents always purchase the same brand of toothpaste, if it’s not doing the best job possible, don’t be afraid to sink your teeth into another product.
+As a result, you want something that continuously does the job, as well as protect you in between dentist visits.
+While 45% of survey respondents always purchase the same brand of toothpaste, if it’s not doing the best job possible, don’t be afraid to sink your teeth into another product.

 The mouth is one of the most sensitive areas of the human body, with plenty of nerve endings located around your teeth, tongue and cheeks, meaning it picks up on every little detail of your toothpaste.
 Grainy toothpastes, or those that may ‘foam up’ too much, may impact which brand you scan at the checkout.